-Noncurrent Liabilities as June 30, 2020 consisted of long - tem financing related to the real estate program, through the Puerto Rico Public Financing Corporation (PFC), a component unit of the Commonwealth.
-The financing is repaid through appropriations made by the Commonwealth.
-In addition, FIDA had a non - revolving credit line with the Government Development Bank of Puerto Rico (GDB) with an outstanding balance for principal and accrued interests of \$5.2 millions.
+Noncurrent Liabilities as June 30, 2021 consisted of long - tem financing related to the real estate program, through the Puerto Rico Public Financing Corporation (PFC), a component unit of the Commonwealth.
+In years prior to June 30, 2021, The financing was repaid through appropriations made by the Commonwealth.
+In addition, FIDA had a nonrevolving credit line with the Government Development Bank of Puerto Rico (GDB) with an outstanding balance for principal and accrued interests of \$5.2 millions.
 On November 29, 2018, through a Qualifying Modification under Title VI of PROMESA, an offset of this credit facility for \$22,971,172 was made.

-Also included is the total pension liability related to the employee's retirement system, which as of June 30, 2020 amounted to \$59,504,719, which increased by \$1,049,905.
-In addition, for the fiscal year ended June 30, 2020, the voluntary pre-retirement liability amounted to \$1,610,592, which increased by \$19,642, or .1%.
-The Authority has a liability of \$14,531,006 related to cash balance available for the Rural Infrastructure and Permanent Improvements Program, which began on July, 2019.
+Also included is the total pension liability related to the employee's retirement system, which as of June 30, 2021 amounted to \$64,447,849.
+Balance as of June 30, 2020 amounted to \$56,402,145, for an increase of \$8 million, or 14%.